TITLE 35: ENVIRONMENTAL PROTECTION

 Section 726.204 Standards to Control Organic Emissions

 1) General.
-Except as provided in subsection (a)(3), a BIF burning hazardous waste must achieve a DRE of 99.99 percent for all organic hazardous constituents in the waste feed.
+Except for subsection (a)(3), a boiler and industrial furnace (BIF) burning hazardous waste must achieve a DRE of 99.99 percent for all organic hazardous constituents in the waste feed.
 To demonstrate conformance with this requirement, 99.99 percent DRE must be demonstrated during a trial burn for each principal organic hazardous constituent (POHC) designated (under subsection (a)(2)) in its permit for each waste feed.
 DRE is determined for each POHC from the following equation:

 Where: